10 of the best National Landscapes in the UK

 Northumberland Coast

-The Northumberland Coast AONB is home to a 40-mile stretch of spectacular coastline from Berwick-upon-Tweed in the north to the Coquet Estuary in the south of the county.
+The Northumberland Coast National Landscape is home to a 40-mile stretch of spectacular coastline from Berwick-upon-Tweed in the north to the Coquet Estuary in the south of the county.
 Wide expanses of some of Britain’s finest sandy beaches are backed by rolling dunes and it is internationally noted for its wildlife.
 It’s no surprise it’s one of our top 10 holiday destinations in the UK.

 Striking rocky cliffs and isolated islands including Lindisfarne with its marshes and mudflats, and the Farne Islands, a protected seabird sanctuary, offer some of the best habitats in Europe for waders and waterfowl.
 The coastline also forms a dramatic setting for the mighty Bamburgh and Dunstanburgh Castles, along with picturesque ports like Seahouses and Alnmouth.
-If that’s not enough, Embleton Quarry in the AONB is a Dark Sky Site where you can be spellbound by stars twinkling overhead, unspoilt by light pollution.
+If that’s not enough, Embleton Quarry is a Dark Sky Site where you can be spellbound by stars twinkling overhead, unspoilt by light pollution.

 Check out our Northumberland Coast cottages